summibhg26/stock-analysis-dashboard/README.md

 ## 📊 GameStop Stock vs Revenue
 ![GameStop Graph](Images/gme_graph.png)

+## 📈 Key Insights

+### Tesla (TSLA)

+* Tesla shows a strong upward trend in both stock price and revenue, especially after 2020
+* Revenue growth is consistent and aligns closely with the increase in stock price
+* This indicates that Tesla’s stock performance is driven by strong business fundamentals and expansion

+### GameStop (GME)

+* GameStop’s stock price remains relatively stable for years but shows a sharp spike around 2021
+* Revenue does not show a corresponding increase and remains mostly flat or declining
+* This suggests that the stock surge is driven by external market factors rather than company performance

+### 📊 Overall Comparison

+* Tesla demonstrates **fundamentally driven growth**, where stock price reflects revenue performance
+* GameStop exhibits **speculative behavior**, where stock price movements are not supported by financial data

+### 🧠 Conclusion

+Tesla represents a company with strong business growth reflected in its stock performance, while GameStop highlights how market dynamics can drive stock prices independently of company fundamentals.

 ## 📌 Notes

 * Data is limited to the time range available from the sources used